 JSU participates in the Federal Stafford Direct Loan Program.
 Interest rates for the Federal Stafford Direct Loan Program are variable with a cap of 8.25%.
-Repayment begins six months after the student's enrollment ceases to be half-time status (6 credit hours.)
+Repayment begins six months after the student's enrollment ceases to be half-time status.

-There are three types of Federal Stafford Direct Loans for Graduate Students: Subsidized, Unsubsidized and Graduate PLUS Loans.
+There are two types of Federal Stafford Direct Loans for Graduate/Doctoral Students: Unsubsidized and Graduate PLUS Loans.